-Area Guide: The popular Jersey Farm area of St Albans
+Area Guide: The quiet Jersey Farm area of St Albans

-Marshalswick was always an area dotted with pockets of green space.
-The one part of the estate that remained undeveloped was Evans Farm, which was bought by the well known tuberculosis researcher, Dr Corner.
-He moved to Evans Farm in 1931, renaming it Jersey Farm after his herd of Jersey cows.
+It was named by a well known tuberculosis researcher called Dr Corner, who moved to Evans Farm, Marshalswick, in 1931 and named it after his herd of Jersey cows.
 He died in 1945, aged 81, and his daughter Hilda continued running the farm and dairy business, eventually selling it to the Royal London Mutual Insurance Company for housing development.